Driving licence in Pakistan: Security features

 The National Database & Registration Authority has developed an RFID-based driver's licence that bears a license holder's unique, personal information as well as stores data regarding traffic violations and tickets issued / outstanding penalties.
 Data is stored in two halves of the chip.
 One half contains the personal information of the licence holder and cannot be changed or modified.
 The second half is re-writable, where history of violations can be recorded.
 At the end of the day, violation data is transferred from the policeman's handheld device to local police station which is then transferred to the central server (at district/state level) through secure channel that ensures data security and integrity.
-The e-Driver's Licene system has been developed to automatically revoke driving rights in case of traffic violation.
+The e-Driver's Licence system has been developed to automatically revoke driving rights in case of traffic violation.
 Comprehensive data of violations is electronically stored and available to the authorities.
 The e-driver's licence also allows the authorities to provide for supplementary provisions and services.
 The RFID driver's licence enables improvements in identity verification, privacy protection and highway safety.